subirvarma/GeneralCognitics/_posts/StatisticalMechanics4.md

 It is more convenient to fine the maximum of $p(yy_{n+1}|YY_n,YY_{n-1},...,YY_{n-K})$ than to find the minimum of $E(yy_{n+1},YY_n,...,YY_{n-K})$, and this precisely what auto regressive systems do.
 In auto regressive architectures such as the transformer, the system is trained to compute this conditional distribution over the (discrete) set of pixels, and then simply chooses the pixel value at which the probability is at a maximum.
 The reader may be rightly be wondering that finding the per-pixel individual maximum probability values and putting the whole image together as $(yy_1^{max},...,yy_N^{max})$ is not the same as finding the point $(yy_1,...,yy_N)^{max}$ at which the joint probability $p(yy_1,...,yy_N)$ is maximized for the image vector as a whole.
 This is a valid objection and pixel by pixel models (and modern LLM models) get around this problem by techniques such as beam search.
 This works by keeping track two or more possible minima values as the generation progresses, and then making the decision which is the best optimum point by computing their joint probabilities.

-Hence the DDPP model and the pixel-by-pixel model can both be regarded as EBMs, but using different ways of minimizing their energy functions:
+Hence (B) and (C) models can both be regarded as EBMs, but using different ways of minimizing their energy functions:

-- The DDPP model finds the minimum energy value by doing a joint minimization over all the nodes using the Langevin sampling method.
+- The (B) model finds the minimum energy value by doing a joint minimization over all the nodes using the Langevin sampling method.
 During this, all the nodes interact with one another and continue to change their values until the minimum is reached.
 - The pixel by pixel model on the other hand samples at a single node a time, while assuming that the values of the already sampled nodes are fixed at their minimum values.
 Hence once the minimuum for a node is computed, it is fixed at that value and the minimum of the next node is computed next.

 Hence the Langevin sampling based energy minimization descends down the energy landscape until it gets to a minimum, while the pixel by pixel assumes that system is already at a minimum  energy point and then proceeds to find the pixel values auto regressively one at a time.
 But they work by using the principle of energy minimization.

 If we follows the chain of equivalences, then it follows that an auto-regressive pixel by pixel generation is a perfectly good model for the brain as far as generating images (or perception) is concerned.
-It is not working exactly as the brain does, in fact the DDPC (or the DTPC model) is probably how the brain works.
-However, if we look at the two systems from the input-output point of view, then they are equivalent.
 This supports my thesis stated at the start of this article, that modern neural networkds such as the transformer don't model the neural circuitry of the brain, instead they are excellent models for the energy function of the brain.
 Any good function approximator will serve this function, and even though transformers are the best approximators we know of today, better ones will be found in the future.

 This discussion has been in the context of image generation or perception, what about language generation?
 This is discussed in the next section.